 That means a good repartition of the macronutrients you are eating.
-Be moderate and have a good repartition of your macronutrients in your diet.
-Some protein, some carbs and fats.
+Be moderate and have a good balance of your macronutrients in your diet.
+Enough protein, decent amount of carbs and fats.
 If you understand the calorie levels (maintenance, surplus, deficit) you’re on the right path.

 6- Finding the right information online

 First, more than often, looking for the people who write the articles is a good thing to do.
 You can then find these people and see what their experience is, what they have done to actually give advice.
 Are they legitimate?

-Even if someone has a great shape, it does not reflect the person as knowledgeable.
-A lot of people around the gyms like to give tips and tricks, but you just have to remember that gymming is mostly about the basics and to work harder and harder on those basics.
+Even if someone is in great shape, it does not reflect the person as knowledgeable.
+A lot of people around the gyms like to give tips and tricks, but you just have to remember that success in fitness is mostly about the basics and to work harder and harder on those basics.